jminck/vagrant-splunk-cluster/README.md

 You need to have [Ansible](http://ansible.com) installed prior to spinning this box up.

-Look at [playbook.yml](http://github.com/jminck/vagrant-splunk-cluster/blob/master/playbook.yml) to see what Ansible is doing to the base CentOS [box](http://docs.vagrantup.com/v2/virtualbox/boxes.html).
+Look at [playbook.yml](http://github.com/jminck/vagrant-splunk-cluster/blob/master/playbook.yml) (for indexers and search heads), and [uf-playbook.yml](http://github.com/jminck/vagrant-splunk-cluster/blob/master/uf-playbook.yml) (for the universal forwarder) to see what Ansible is doing to the base CentOS [box](http://docs.vagrantup.com/v2/virtualbox/boxes.html).

 **Software versions information**